Murder of Marie Lilienberg and Maria Wahlen: Unsolved Mysteries segment

 The Unsolved Mysteries segment originally aired on April 8, 1992, and was the first coverage of the case on network television in the United States since the discovery of the bodies less than nine years earlier.
 The segment featured an interview with trucker Mark Hanson, who remembered once giving the duo a ride from San Diego to Compton.

-Repeat broadcasts on Lifetime Television for many years thereafter included an update that detailed how police had identified Loren Herzog from details provided by the anonymous caller.
-The update suggested that there was further evidence implicating Herzog in the murders.
-When Unsolved Mysteries was released to streaming services in the late 2010s, the update was removed, and all references to Herzog’s name were edited out, though the anonymous phone call to the Swedish consulate remained part of the publicly accessible video.
+Repeat broadcasts on Lifetime Television for many years thereafter included an update that detailed how police had identified Loren from details provided by the anonymous caller.
+In the update, host Robert Stack said police had searched Loren's apartment, and that there was further evidence which could implicate him in the murders, with police continuing their investigation to determine whether there was enough evidence to charge him.
+When Unsolved Mysteries was released to streaming services in the 2010s, the update was removed, and all references to Loren's name were edited out, though the anonymous phone call to the Swedish consulate remained part of the publicly accessible video.
+Some of the music from the original broadcast version of the segment was also replaced.